miamtech/MealzIOSFrameworkSPM/README.md

 ## Usage

-Our miamCore SDK is shared business logic from Kotlin Multiplatform.
+Our `miamCore` SDK is shared business logic from Kotlin Multiplatform.
 This will hold our objects, network requests, shared ViewModels.
+`\n`
-MiamIOSFramework is the extension of miamCore for iOS, converting shared ViewModels into iOS ViewModels.
+`MiamIOSFramework` is the extension of miamCore for iOS, converting shared ViewModels into iOS ViewModels.
 It also holds UI Views, primarily templating, for our core implementations.
 All the UI code is built with SwiftUI.